mfbx9da4/observable-state-tree/README.md

 Setting a particular path with a value will:

 - Update state tree
-- Traverse parents => notify with new value
+- Traverse parents and notify with new value
-- Traverse listener children => notify with new value
+- Traverse listener children and notify with new value

 Use proxies for dot notation.